quasarframework/quasar/docs/src/pages/start/how-to-use-vue.md

 You'll be building your Quasar app using `*.vue` files which contain multiple sections: `template` (HTML), `script` (Javascript) and `style` (CSS/SASS/SCSS/Stylus/Less) all in the same file.

-Currently it is recommended to use `<script setup>` syntax.
-Check out [VueJS documentation](https://vuejs.org/api/sfc-script-setup.html) for more information.
+Currently, it is recommended to use Composition API with `<script setup>`.
+Check out [Vue.js documentation](https://vuejs.org/api/sfc-script-setup.html) for more information.

 ```html
 <template>